It had been seven years since N.E.R.D. released their last album.

 Cool Packaging Design

 The first thing you notice about this box is the cartoon-ish outer wrap.
-The graphic design from Five Hundred is exceptional, and feels very on-brand for N.E.R.D.
+The graphic design from Five Hundred is exceptional, and feels entirely on-brand for N.E.R.D.
 Interstellar images appear unassumingly in the design; stars, planets, and various astral bodies.
 But surreal characters and objects also occupy the space adding a playful, offbeat element.

 Black Rainbow paper from Ecological Fibers lines the inside of the tray.
 The internal tray is wrapped in the same print that dons the external slipcase, and wholly new characters appear on the tray amidst the familiar starry background.
 No two images on this cool packaging design are alike.